Dear HR Members,

 From India, Delhi

-Hey all, as I see here everyone is saying that a woman is eligible to maternity benefits if she has worked in an establishment for atleast 80 days in the last 12 months but, according to the pdf I downloaded from the offcial govt site the time period specified is 160 days in the last 12 months.
+As I see here, everyone is saying that a woman is eligible for maternity benefits if she has worked in an establishment for at least 80 days in the last 12 months.
+However, according to the PDF I downloaded from the official government site, the time period specified is 160 days in the last 12 months.

 From India, New Delhi